How to hostel

 - Each room is thoroughly cleaned and disinfected between guests.

 - We’ve reduced the maximum occupancy of all shared spaces, including bathrooms.
-This may mean some sinks, toilets and urinals are taken out of service to give guests a bit more room.
+This may mean some sinks, toilets, urinals and shower stalls are taken out of service to give guests a bit more room.

 - Disinfecting wipes or sprays are available in each shared bathroom for guests’ personal use.